Grudz/Golfcart_Push-Camera_Lidar/README.md

 + The lidar uses intensity of points to place bounding boxes on the sign posts.

-+The camera is used to track the line of tape on the ground.
++ The camera is used to track the line of tape on the ground.
 The camera image is processed to get 3D information and place PCL points on the tape.
 Then a line is fit is projected to fit those points

 + Oh and also I added the iconic R3D3 (upgrade from R2D2) to this project :)